WEDE-5020-POE/wede-5020-poe-simphiwemabona69-hue/README.md

 ## Project Overview
 Max temp tattoo shop is a small,locally owned bussiness passionate about providing safe,high-quality temporary tattoos for both young and old.Our goal is to give you the freedom to explore body art without the commitment of a permanent tattoo.
+ Mission:
+ Our mission is to inspire confidence and creativity by offering artistic temporary tattoos that allows people to express themselves creatively without the commitment of permanent body art .

+ Vision:
+ Our vision is to become a popular temporary tattoo brand known for creativity without the commitment of permanent body art.

 ## Website Goals and Objectives